-PHED 205 S,F,Sp 1 credit PILATES & YOGA-INTERMEDIATE E, PE Duilds on the basics of DUED 405 by sizing students
+PHED 205 S,F,Sp 1 credit PILATES & YOGA-INTERMEDIATE E, PE

 Builds on the basics of PHED 105 by giving students more difficult variations of the exercises.
 Pilates and yoga routines will be practiced together to create a balanced and effective strength and flexibility workout.
 Emphasis will be on core strength, back strength, posture, balance, and toning major muscle groups.
 Prerequisite: PHED 105 or instructor permission.